The European car industry is in crisis. The results of the European industry in 2023 were record-breaking (analysis by Gemini).

 The automotive industry is the largest supply chain on the planet.
 And it is global: all countries are interdependent via this supply chain.

-The future of the European automotive industry will be decided on the international market: What role will Europeans play in this global supply chain in 10 or 20 years?
+The future of the European automotive industry will be decided on the international market: What role will Europeans play in this global supply chain in 10 or 20 years' time?

 US promotes, CHN plans, EU regulates.